Azad99/portfolio-web/projects/Tic-Tac-Toe/README.md

-Tic Tac Toe
+# Tic Tac Toe

-A clean and simple web version of the classic Tic Tac Toe game.
-Players take turns marking the board until one wins or the game ends in a draw.
+A simple web-based Tic Tac Toe game where two players can compete on the same screen.
+The game automatically detects when a player wins or when the match ends in a draw.

-Overview

-This project focuses on creating a fun, interactive, and visually appealing version of Tic Tac Toe using basic web technologies.
-The design emphasizes clarity, responsive layout, and smooth interaction between players.

-Purpose

-The goal of the project was to strengthen logical thinking and interactive design through a simple but complete game interface.
+## Description
+This project is a lightweight implementation of the classic Tic Tac Toe game built using HTML, CSS, and JavaScript.
+It features an intuitive interface and responsive design for seamless play on desktop or mobile browsers.

+The logic behind the game checks for winning conditions dynamically after every move, ensuring fair play and immediate feedback.
+The game also provides a restart option to play multiple rounds without reloading the page.

+## Features
+- Two-player gameplay (Player X vs Player O)
+- Automatic win/draw detection
+- Restart option
+- Clean and responsive UI

+## Technologies Used
+- **HTML5** – for the page structure
+- **CSS3** – for styling and layout
+- **JavaScript (Vanilla)** – for the game logic and interactivity

-Challenges
+## Project Challenges

-The main challenge was developing the logic that correctly identifies when a player wins or when the game ends in a tie.
-Through careful iteration and testing, the game now consistently detects all winning combinations and provides clear feedback to the players.

-Outcome

-The final result is a lightweight, user-friendly browser game that’s both functional and polished, offering a quick and satisfying playing experience.
+One of the main challenges was implementing the winning condition detection logic.
+This was solved by defining all possible win combinations and checking them dynamically after each turn.

+## Project Tag
+`#HTML` `#CSS` `#JavaScript` `#TicTacToe` `#GameDevelopment`